shreeya-i/Twitter/README.md

 - [x] Be able to like and retweet from their Timeline view
 - [x] Only be able to access content if logged in
 - [x] Each tweet should display user profile picture, username, screen name, tweet text, timestamp, as well as buttons and labels for favorite, reply, and retweet counts.
-    - Reply count is Premium Twitter feature so was not included in TweetCell.
+    - Reply count is Premium Twitter API feature so was not included in TweetCell.
 - [x] Compose and post a tweet from a Compose Tweet view, launched from a Compose button on the Nav bar.
 - [x] See Tweet details in a Details view
 - [x] App should render consistently all views and subviews in recent iPhone models and all orientations